Using find in jquery

 find

 is used for searching within the descendants of the current set of matched elements.
-If you need to filter the current set, use thefilter
+If you need to filter the current set, use the filter

-method instead.- For performance reasons, avoid using overly broad selectors with
+- For performance reasons, avoid using overly broad selectors with

 find